sonusingh/getmeusedcarparts/readme.md

 <h3>What are limitations to using Car Wreckers Data API?</h3>

 <p>The API only returns results for coordinates that are inside Australia, New Zealand, USA and Canada.
-The results are limited to the five closest wreckers sort in
-the order of closest first to the given lat and lon coordinates.</p>
+The results are limited to the five closest wreckers, sorted in the order of closest first to the given lat and lon coordinates.</p>

 <h3>Usage requirements</h3>